marrow/htdsa-python/README.md

    3. Share the public key with the server out-of-band, generally through a web interface.
 2. On each request:
    1. Perform request canonicalization by combining (using UNIX newlines) the following:
+      1. The request's HTTP method, upper-case, e.g.: `GET`
-      1. The request's @Date@ header.
-The request will be rejected outright by the server if the @Date@ header is out-of-bounds by more than 30 seconds using an atomic-synchronized (NTP) clock.
+      2. The request's `Date` header.
+The request will be rejected outright by the server if the `Date` header is out-of-bounds by more than 30 seconds using an atomic-synchronized (NTP) clock.
-      2. The request URI, e.g.: `https://example.com/api/endpoint`
+      3. The request URI, e.g.: `https://example.com/api/endpoint`
-      3. The HTTP request body.
+      4. The HTTP request body.
    2. Submit the HTTP request with two additional HTTP headers:
       1. `X-Service` — the unique identifier assigned to your application when exchanging keys.
       2. `X-Signature` — the result of digitally signing the aforementioned canonicalized data.
 May, depending on client and server capabilities, be sent as a chunked transfer HTTP header trailer.
 The signature should be hex encoded.